mikeychang2/mikeychang2.github.io/blog/c1-chefs-kitchen.md

 I'm excited for this journey, and I'm definitely nervous.
 As I watched Shereef's fireside chat, I felt my hands get a little sweaty as I anticipated the actual on-site phase.
 It was a feeling of slight discomfort.
 I thought, perhaps, my decision to go through with DBC was a mistake.
 But I think that being uncomfortable is good, that growth and learning happens outside of our comfort zones.
 It is in this place of tension where we expand our minds, and maybe learn something new.

 I knew that DBC was going to be a difficult experience, but regardless, I signed up for it.
-So, I'm going to learn to code; I'm going to transform the way I see and interact with the world; and I'm going to make some life-long friends while doing it.
+With the kitchen mindset, I have a hand in shaping my own DBC experience...so, I'm going to learn to code; I'm going to transform the way I see and interact with the world; and I'm going to make some life-long friends while doing it.